Wesley26/weather-App/README.md

 - `UnitSettingButton.js`: UnitSettingButton custom TouchableOpacity reusable button component. @setUnit - Function for the TouchableOpacity onPress param. @styleTO - Style param for TouchableOpacity component. @styleText - Style param from Text component. @unitText - Text inside the Text component (button label).

 - weatherContentChildren: Contains all child weather content components.
 Index.js file exports all children components.
 The children weather content components folder include:
+- `AdBanner.js`: Google AdMob child component. adMob.json is untracked for security purposes, the json requires: @AD_MOB_IOS_ID - AdMob ID imported from adMob.json for ios @AD_MOB_ANDROID_ID - AdMob ID imported from adMob.json for android @ad_ID - Platform selects which device you are currently on.
+Object takes the ios or android ad unit ID.
+PLEASE NOTE: Ensure you NEVER load a real production ad in an Android Emulator or iOS Simulator.
+Failure to do this can result in a ban from the AdMob program.
+All test ads have a test ad label.
 - `AirPressure.js`: Air pressure text passed from WeatherContent.js
 - `CityName.js`: The current city name de-structured from WeatherContent.js
 - `CurrentTemperature.js`: tempText, temp: main temperature, and tempSymbol: units symbol passed from WeatherContent.js